Seedmanc/Tumblr-image-sorter/README.md

 * Make a no-flash version, depending entirely on HTML5 and *monkey API for its functionality

+This will also make support of OS other than Windows possible.
 Already done in addon version.

 ## Future possibilities
 * Add a third script which would create and show a statistics page about information collected over time.
 For example, it would track the amount of images collected to every folder as well as the most saved tags without a folder and make suggestions about making a directory for that particular tag.
 Such a page would also allow for a more functional GUI than the one the GET script has to offer.